 - diarrhoea and vomiting - drink plenty of water in small, frequent sips.
 It may also help to take oral rehydration solutions.
 You can buy these from a pharmacy or supermarket to prevent dehydration.
 Don’t take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.
 If you get diarrhoea or vomiting from a stomach bug or illness, tell your doctor.
 You may need to temporarily stop taking ramipril until you feel better.

-- itching or a mild rash - try rubbing a gentle, fragrance-free skin moisturiser over the affected skin.
-It may also help to take an antihistamine which you can buy from a pharmacy.
+- itching or a mild rash - it may help to take an antihistamine which you can buy from a pharmacy.
 Check with the pharmacist to see what type is suitable for you.

 Pregnancy and breastfeeding

 Ramipril is not normally recommended in pregnancy or when breastfeeding.
 However, it may be prescribed if your doctor thinks the benefits of the medicine outweigh the risks.